Mortuary (1982 American film)

-Mortuary (also known internationally as Embalmed and Hall of Death) is a 1983 American slasher film directed by Howard Avedis and starred Bill Paxton, Mary Beth McDonough, David Wallace, Lynda Day George, with Michael Berryman (who only appears in the film's trailer) and Christopher George in his final film role before his death.
+Mortuary is a 1982 American slasher film directed by Howard Avedis and starring Mary Beth McDonough, Bill Paxton, David Wallace, Lynda Day George, and Christopher George in his final film role before his death.
+It follows a young woman who, while investigating the death of her father, exposes disturbing secrets surrounding a local mortuary.

-The film was released in 1983, and has grossed $4.3 million.
-Mortuary was officially released on DVD for the first time on May 25, 2012, followed by a limited Blu-ray release on October 7, 2014.
+Filmed in Southern California, Mortuary was first released regionally in 1982 before its release expanded the following year in the fall of 1983, after it was acquired by Film Ventures International.
+Mortuary was a box-office success, ranking among the top twenty highest-grossing films at the time of its release, and went on to earn over $4 million internationally.
+The film received some favorable reviews from critics, who praised its cinematography, performances, and direction.

 Plot

-Wealthy psychiatrist Dr. Parson is bludgeoned and drowned in his pool, an incident his daughter Christie believes was murder, but which her mother Eve insists was an accident.
+Wealthy psychiatrist Dr. George Parson is bludgeoned and drowned in his pool, an incident his daughter Christie believes was murder, but which her mother Eve insists was an accident.
 Several weeks later, Josh, an ex-employee at a local mortuary, sneaks into the mortuary warehouse with Christie's boyfriend Greg, planning to steal tires as compensation for unpaid wages from his boss, Hank Andrews.
-Inside, the two men observe an occult sabbath, which Josh is impervious to, having been fired for witnessing one before.
+Inside, the two men observe an occult sabbath, which Josh is inured to, having been fired for witnessing one before.
 While retrieving the tires, Josh is stabbed to death with a trocar by a cloaked assailant.
-Shortly after, Greg observes Josh's van speed away.
+Shortly after, Greg observes his van speeding away and assumes that Josh is driving it.

 Later that night, Greg and Christie search for Josh at the local roller skating rink, but cannot find him.
 The following day, Christie is pursued by a car en route to her family's secluded coastal mansion.
-After an argument with her mother, Christie is accosted by a hooded figure at the pool.
-She flees into the house, and Eve assures her it was only a dream.
+After an argument with her mother, Christie, who has begun sleepwalking after the trauma of her father's death, wakes to find herself in the pool, and is accosted by a hooded figure.
+She flees into the house, but Eve assures her it was only a dream.
 The next day, Greg confesses to Christie that he saw Eve in attendance at the sabbath he witnessed at the mortuary.
-Christie suspects her mother and Hank, whom Eve began dating only weeks after her husband's death, may have murdered Christie's father, and are orchestrating a plot to drive her insane.
+Christie suspects her mother and Hank, whom Christie believes Eve began dating only weeks after her husband's death, may have murdered Christie's father, and are orchestrating a plot to drive her insane.